Saturday, June 7, 2025

 I got off the mooring ball to fill the BELLUM tanks.

-I departed at 6:15 and Norm encouraged me to anchor at Valcour.
-I arrived at 20:32, anchored a little further out but there was no winds in the forecast.
+I departed at 6:15, and Norm encouraged me to anchor at Valcour.
+I arrived at 20:32, anchored a little further out, but there were no winds in the forecast.

 Friday, June 6, 2025